niposch/layer-name-lister/README.md

-# Figma Recursive Layer Names
+# Figma Layer Name Lister Plugin

 A Figma plugin that provides a hierarchical view of selected layers and their children.
 This plugin makes it easy to copy layer names with their complete hierarchy or simple structure for documentation, handoff, or reference purposes.